FredericGariepy/LighthouseLabs/PKM/W3/D5/Report.md

 The triage script's role is to parse, analyze and *write* the log it received into the approriate directory/file.

 To parse, the log is captured by regex expressions and made into a dicitonary object.
-At this point, the parts of the log can easily be manipulated to test for values, or push through an algorithm.
+At this point, the parts of the log can easily be manipulated to test for values, or pushed through an algorithm.
 In this log monitoring project, error and access logs are simply checked for their values, i.e. triaged based on loglevel or http status code.
 Based on the triage, the logs are ultimately written to endpoints.
 They are logged according to their security standing (urgent or standard).